 To prepare for the annual review process, managers/supervisors and employees should document and discuss work performance (including professional development) year-round.
 Units should send clear communications about the timing of the process, as well as instructions for how to navigate the online system.
-Job descriptions should also be reviewed by employees in advance of the self assessment step of the process.
+Job descriptions should also be reviewed by employees in advance of the self-